mkopylec/charon-spring-boot-starter/README.md

 charon.mappings-update.enabled: true
 ```

+Mappings can be updated at anytime by injecting a `MappingsProvider` bean and invoking `MappingsProvider.updateMappings` method.

 ### Metrics
 Collecting performance metrics is disabled by default.
 To turn them on set an appropriate configuration property: